somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * Every Equilibrium Phase Diagram is a Fundamental Law and all that is a Fundamental Law is a Phase Diagram.
 The Universe itslef is a Phase in a Phase Diagram.
 On the other side of the Equilibrium Phase boundary of our Universe is our Dual Universe.
 Differentiation and Integrations connects all Phases to one another and hence allows us to go to Higher Degrees of Freedom.

 * **The Fundamental Laws themselves have Degree of Freedom lesser than the Degree of freedom at which level they are the Fundamental Law**.
-This is obvious as Fundamental Laws are the Phase Boundary where two Phases of a level higher in  Degree meet.
+This follows as Fundamental Laws are the Phase Boundary where two or more Phases meet or the Fundamental Laws are common to both Phases.

 * **Differentiating a Fundamental Law of Degree 1 gives two Fundamental Laws of Degree $$1/2$$ one corresponding to Even Parity and another corresponding to Odd Parity**.
 Similarly, on Differentiating further, one may obtain Fundamental Laws of degrees of freedom that are positive powers of $$1/2$$.
 Since they have **lesser than one Degree of Freedom**, they cannot be seen in the usual Positive Integer Valued Dimensional Spaces.
 However, they have **more than Zero Degrees of Freedom**.
 To go **below Zero degrees of Freedom**, one needs Differentiation of an entirely Different Degree- at a higher level than the Degree of Freedom of Differentiation.